 Cart abandonment statistics you should know

-Any ecommerce merchant will experience cart abandonment as a significant pain pont — but it’s still easy to underestimate how much of an impact it can truly have:
+Any ecommerce merchant will experience cart abandonment as a significant pain point — but it’s still easy to underestimate how much of a real impact it can have:

 - $4.6 trillion in ecommerce sales are lost to cart abandonment each year.